ayushjain92/SystemDesignCards/README.md

 2. Easy to rollback all events after timestamp T.
 3. Easy to migrate to new service, new service need to consume events.
 Gateway services like BGCVGS/ABDMSil need to store timestamps.
 4. Transaction Guarantee
-   5. Atleast once: invoice email, should send atleast once
+   1. Atleast once: invoice email, should send atleast once
-   6. Atmost once: welcome email, do not care if we do not send it as well.
+   2. Atmost once: welcome email, do not care if we do not send it as well.
 5. Queue overfill: Priority Queues for high bandwidth/tps events.
+P-0 Queue to handle Sev1/Sev2, P-1 Queue to handle workloads from production code, P-2 Queue to handle workloads from Customer Support/Production testing.
 6. Difficult to move out of.